- Module Code:

 Objectives and learning outcomes of the module

-On successful completion of this module, students will be expected to:
+On successful completion of this module, students will be able to demonstrate:

-- understand the historical, social and international context of contemporary macroeconomic theories and their policy prescriptions
+- a critical understanding of the historical, social and international context of contemporary macroeconomic theories and their policy prescriptions;

 Method of assessment

 Assessment weighting: Exam 70% / Coursework 30% (1 essay).
 All coursework is resubmittable.

 No single particular textbook is used for this module.
 The readings consist primarily of academic papers.
 However, students are advised to consult the following books:

 - Galí, J. (2015).
 Monetary Policy, Inflation and the Business Cycle, Princeton University press, 2nd edition.

 - Godley, W. and Lavoie, M. (2012).
 Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth, Basingstoke: Palgrave Macmillan, 2nd edition.